The Boundary of Amoebas: Preliminaries

 \subsection{Fibers}

-Recall that a branch of the holomorphic logarithm is defined as
+Recall that a branch of the \struc{\textit{holomorphic logarithm}} is defined as

-where $\arg(z)$ denotes the argument of the complex number $z$.
-This means that the log absolute map $\log|\cdot|$ is the real part of the complex logarithm.
-Since the multivariate case works componentwise like the univariate case, the holomorphic logarithm $\Log_\C$ yields a fiber bundle structure for the log absolute map $\Log|\cdot|$ such that the following diagram commutes \cite{deWolff:Diss,Mikhalkin:Annals,Mikhalkin:Survey}:
+where $\struc{\arg(z)}$ denotes the argument of the complex number $z$.
+Hence, the log absolute map $\log|\cdot|$ is the real part of any branch of the complex logarithm.
+Since the multivariate case works componentwise like the univariate case, the holomorphic logarithm $\struc{\Log_\C}$ yields a fiber bundle for $\Log|\cdot|$ such that the following diagram commutes \cite{deWolff:Diss,Mikhalkin:Annals,Mikhalkin:Survey}: